linkdd/procfusion/README.md

 ## Features

  - start each child process in a process group
- - process commands are wrapped in `/bin/sh -c`
  - if SIGINT/SIGTERM/SIGHUP is sent to *ProcFusion*, it forwards it to each child process
  - if a process exits (normally or not), *ProcFusion* sends SIGTERM to every